 Approval for Transfer Credits

-A list of your previously completed courses and associated credits for transfer into the PhD Health Sciences program should be submitted with your Initial Program of Doctoral Study Form for approval by the program director.
+A list of your previously completed courses and associated credits for transfer into the Health Sciences doctorate program should be submitted with your Initial Program of Doctoral Study Form for approval by the program director.
 The Office of Graduate Studies will retain a copy of this list.

 Formal Program of Doctoral Study